Best Driving Mauls of Rugby World Cup 2015

 How we ranked the best driving mauls

 What is a Driving Maul?
 A Maul is formed in rugby when a ball carrier, a tackler and at least one of the ball carrier’s teammates are involved in the same contact that remains off the ground.
 A driving maul however, is an attacking weapon used by forward packs who believe themselves to have a physical advantage over their opposition.
 Apologies to all the backs out there, but this countdown of the best 30 or so Driving Mauls of the 2015 rugby world cup is really a treat for the forwards.
-For some illustrative examples of how a maul forms, checkout this rugby how article.

 Driving mauls are often referred to by different regional terms.
 This video could easily have been called:

 - Best rolling mauls of the rugby world cup

 - Best mauls of RWC2015

 - Best driving mauls of 2015 rugby world cup

 You get the gist.
 With that said, let’s move on to the ranking criteria we used to rank the best mauls we captured.